Tiny Toon Adventures

-Tiny Toon Adventures is an American animated television series created by Tom Ruegger and produced by Warner Bros.
-Animation.
-It originally aired from September 14, 1990 to December 6, 1992, airing in syndication before eventually settling at Fox's Fox Kids block.
-It was the first animated series by Warner Bros.
-Animation to be produced in association with Steven Spielberg's Amblin Entertainment.
-The show follows the adventures of a group of young cartoon characters who attend Acme Looniversity to become the next generation of characters from the Looney Tunes series.
+Tiny Toon Adventures, also known simply as Tiny Toons, is an American animated comedy television series created by animator Tom Ruegger and produced by Warner Bros.
+Animation and Amblin Entertainment.
+The series follows the adventures of a group of young cartoon characters who attend Acme Looniversity to become the next generation of characters from the Looney Tunes series.

-The pilot episode, "The Looney Beginning", aired as a prime-time special on CBS on September 14, 1990, while the series itself was featured in first-run syndication for the first two seasons.
-The final season aired on Fox under the Fox Kids programming block.
-The series ended production in 1992 in favor of Animaniacs, which premiered a year later; however, two specials were produced in 1994.
+The series originated in the late 1980s as an idea by Warner Bros.
+Animation president Terry Semel, who proposed a show featuring either young versions or offspring of the original Looney Tunes and Merrie Melodies characters.
+With Steven Spielberg serving as executive producer, the new characters were modeled on Looney Tunes characters but shared no familial relationship.
+The project was developed as an animated film for two years before being reworked into a television series.
+After character design sessions and story meetings, production began in April 1989 and concluded in 1991, with Spielberg approving every production aspect of each episode.
+The first episode, "The Looney Beginning", aired as a prime-time special on CBS on September 14, 1990.
+The series subsequently ran in first-run syndication from September 17, 1990, to February 24, 1992.
+The final season was broadcast on Fox's Fox Kids block from September 14 to December 6, 1992.

-Tiny Toon Adventures won seven Daytime Emmy Awards, a Young Artist Award, and an Environmental Media Award, with nominations for one other Daytime Emmy Award, two Annie Awards, one Primetime Emmy Award, and one other Young Artist Award.
-Spin-off media include magazines, toys, video games, and home media releases that continued long after the series' initial run.
-The Plucky Duck Show, a spin-off television series, was created for Fox Kids and ran for one season.
-A second spin-off series, Pinky, Elmyra & the Brain ran on Kids' WB for one season.
-A reboot/revival series, Tiny Toons Looniversity, was released on September 8, 2023, on Max and then premiered the next day, on September 9, on Cartoon Network.
+Tiny Toon Adventures received generally favorable reviews from critics and won seven Daytime Emmy Awards, a Young Artist Award, and an Environmental Media Award.
+It was also nominated for two Annie Awards and two Primetime Emmy Awards.
+A direct-to-video film spin-off, Tiny Toon Adventures: How I Spent My Vacation, was released in 1992, followed by two specials aired on Fox Kids in 1994 and 1995.
+The Plucky Duck Show, a spin-off television series, was created for Fox Kids and ran for one season in 1992.
+A second spin-off series, Pinky, Elmyra & the Brain, ran on The WB's Kids' WB block for one season from 1998 to 1999.
+From 2023 to 2025, a reboot titled Tiny Toons Looniversity streamed on HBO Max and aired on Cartoon Network.